800-450-6118

 • Each has its advantages and disadvantages, but all are good choices to help relieve hand pain.

-Split keyboard
+1. Split keyboard

 split keyboard

 This is a typical feature of an ergonomic keyboard.
 This keyboard splits the keys into two groups and separates them to minimize exaggerated hand positions.
-As a result, the hands fall in a more natural position.
+As a result, your hands fall in a more natural position.

-Tented carpal tunnel keyboard
+2. Tented carpal tunnel keyboard

 tented keyboard

 A split keyboard can also be Tented.
 It forms a pyramid so that hands are not flat but tilted up at the thumbs.
 This orientation untwists arm bones as you reach and type.
+It's a more natural posture when your hands are extended.

 To understand why this is important, lift yor arms and let your hands dangle freely.
 Notice that your hands are tilted inward, with the pinky being lowest.
 This is how the tented keyboard is oriented.

-Negative incline keyboard
+3. Negative incline keyboard

-negatively inclined keyboard
+negative inclined keyboard

 Unlike traditional keyboards with elevating feet at the rear corners (a positive incline), a negative incline keyboard lets your hands bend downward at the fingertips.